-Antioxidine is a precise combination of specific ingredients that are effective at aiding your skin’s natural ability to defend against the effects of sun exposure.
+Antioxidine is a precise combination of specific ingredients that research shows are effective at supporting your skin’s natural ability to defend against the effects of sun exposure.

 Proprietary Antioxidine Complex was developed and formulated exclusively by Napa Valley Bioscience for the specific purpose of promoting your defenses against the adverse effects of the environment.
 There is a lot of research on these Sunsafe Rx ingredients.
 Sunsafe Rx, and the Antioxidine formula, also have many other health benefits for your skin, eyes, and body.

 There are hundreds of clinical studies and published scientific papers encompassing decades of research that document the effectiveness of the ingredients contained in Antioxidine and Sunsafe Rx.

-All of the active ingredients in Sunsafe Rx have protective properties in your skin, and their efficacy has been well-documented.
+All of the active ingredients in Sunsafe Rx have supportive properties in your skin, and their efficacy has been well-documented.

 For a sample of some of the published research, expand the respective sections below:

 Polypodium Leucotomos Leaf Extract

 P. leucotomos is a fern native to Central and South America; an extract of the fern has been used in Central America for hundreds of years and in Europe for decades for its various health benefits.
-Specifically, P. leucotomos leaf extract has demonstrated unprecedented protection from ultraviolet light in skin.
-The P. leucotomos leaf extract used in Antioxidine is a rare, premium ingredient with the highest ORAC (Oxygen Radical Absorbance Capacity) antioxidant activity value of any P. leucotomos leaf extract we have measured.
+Specifically, P. leucotomos leaf extract has demonstrated unprecedented support in skin.

 Oral Polypodium Leucotomos Extract Decreases Ultraviolet-Induced Damage Of Human Skin